 Climate conference vs climate action

 November was a big month for the climate.
-But while the world’s leaders gathered at COP26 to debate and plan climate policy, we’re keen to see real action as well as words.
+But while the world’s leaders gathered at COP26 to debate and plan climate policy, we’re keen to see real climate actions as well as words.
 We need actions on the ground to build a decarbonised economy and revive thriving natural habitats.

 Communities are leading the way